Rainbow odd cycles: Acknowledgements

 \section{Acknowledgements}

 We acknowledge the financial support from the Ministry of Educational and Science of the Russian Federation in the framework of MegaGrant no.\ 075-15-2019-1926 when the first author worked on \cref{sec:roc,sec:rgc} of the paper.
+We thank the anonymous referees for the suggestions which improved the clarity of the paper.